arun13go/arun13go.github.io/_posts/2023-08-11-Azure_OpenAI_on_Enterprise_Data_with_Security.md

 Embeddings (the converted binary value of the textual information with semantic context) that are stored in the Vector store.
 The search tool can be used on top of the vector store to perform semantic search to find similar meanings to the search query.
 Cognitive Search provides Vector Store (currently in private preview) or other stores such as Redis that offer similar capabilities.
 [Redis store provide ACL](https://redis.com/blog/rediscover-redis-security-with-redis-enterprise-6/)
 <https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-configure-role-based-access-control>

-**AI Document Intelligence (4-c):** Azure AI document intelligence [(formerly Azure Form Recognizer)](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-3.1.0)  handles the document cracking by extracting the entities and content from the documents, which can be used for summarisation or classification.
+**AI Document Intelligence (4-c):** Azure AI document intelligence handles the document cracking by extracting the entities and content from the documents, which can be used for summarisation or classification.
 Unfortunately, at present, Azure AI Document Intelligence doesn’t support RBAC.
 However, the RBAC approach can be implemented with any combination of services that support RBAC capability (ex.
 AI Document Intelligence + Redis Store + Cognitive Search).

 **Azure Functions (4-d):**
 If the use case demands to implement Azure functions calling bespoke code in the serverless world, such as orchestrating events, an RBAC approach is possible at the Azure functions level to control access to data. <https://learn.microsoft.com/en-us/azure/architecture/serverless-quest/functions-app-security#set-up-azure-role-based-access-control-azure-rbac>